Henry Goulstone

-Henry Goulstone (22 October 1836 – 20 March 1914) was an early European immigrant to New Zealand, where he was a financier and magistrate.
+Henry Goulstone (22 October 1836 – 20 March 1914) was an early British immigrant to New Zealand, where he was a financier and magistrate.

 Biography

 Goulstone was born on 22 October 1836 in Long Ashton, England, as one of 12 children, and baptised in the Church of England faith.
 His father was school master and proprietor of the Ashton Gate Academy.

 In 1841, at the age of five, he was living with his parents and seven of his brothers and sisters in North Street, Bedminster, Bristol.

 Goulstone arrived in Melbourne, Australia, on 29 March 1858, having sailed alone from Liverpool on the Tornado.

 From Melbourne, Goulstone moved on to Queensland, and lived for about three years in a small place called Darling Downs, where he ran his own business.
 However, he had to leave the locality on account of his health.
 On 11 May 1860 Goulstone arrived in Sydney, having sailed from Brisbane on the ship the Telegraph of Sydney.
 Just over a week later on 19 May he married Mary Sayer Cox.

 Their first child, Newton Henry Goulstone, was born on 1 July 1861, at Belgrave Terrace, Sydney.
 On 5 August 1861 Goulstone started work at the head office in Sydney of the Bank of New South Wales.

 Sometime between August and January the family moved to Auckland, New Zealand and on 4 January 1862, Goulstone was appointed as the Acting Accountant, Bank of New South Wales, Auckland, at a salary of £300 per annum.

 Goulstone quickly rose through the ranks of the bank and he moved with his family to Napier where he was made acting bank manager on 30 October 1862.
 This was to be a short stay as the branch was closed on 7 December 1863, though long enough for Mary to give birth to their second son, William Fitzhugh Goulstone.
 While in Napier Goulstone took part in the Anniversary Day Rifle Shooting contest on 16 November 1863.

 On 1 April 1863, Goulstone sent a note to Donald McLean, confirming an appointment with him for the following day.
 Unfortunately no account of the meeting has been uncovered, so it is presently a mystery as to why Goulstone went to see Sir Donald.
 The letter (at right), is currently the only surviving written document of him.

 From Napier, Goulstone and his family moved to the South Island, and in 1865, Mary gave birth to their first daughter, Amie (sometimes written Amy) Florence Goulstone, in Lyttelton.
 This time in Lyttelton could have been a brief holiday or interlude between postings with the bank.
 It is maybe possible that his wife, Mary, stayed by herself in Lyttelton, with friends or relatives, while he continued with his bank work in Auckland.